classgraph/classgraph/classgraph-vfs/README.md

 `Files.copy`, `Files.move`, `Files.createDirectory`, `Files.newOutputStream`, `setTimes`, and
 `newByteChannel` with a write option -- throws `ReadOnlyFileSystemException`.

-Its `close()` closes the root it is a view of, and closing the root closes it, so either can go in the try-with-resources.
-After that `isOpen()` returns false and every read of it throws `ClosedFileSystemException`, as `java.nio.file.FileSystem` specifies.
-Neither releases any storage: the file handles, memory mappings and temporary files belong to the `Vfs`, and are released when the `Vfs` is closed, which also makes every filesystem view it handed out report itself closed.
+`root.asFileSystem()` returns the same view every time, until that view is closed.
+Closing it closes only that view -- after which `isOpen()` returns false and every read of it throws `ClosedFileSystemException`, as `java.nio.file.FileSystem` specifies -- and leaves the root working, so the next `asFileSystem()` builds a new view rather than handing out the closed one.
+That means the view can go in a try-with-resources without taking anything away from anything else holding the root.
+It releases no storage either way: the file handles, memory mappings and temporary files belong to the `Vfs`, and are released when the `Vfs` is closed, which also makes every filesystem view it handed out report itself closed.

 ## What it reads that `java.util.zip` does not